Skip to main content

 Current 4-H members may participate in various shooting sports programs and activities.
 Age requirements for participants in certain disciplines and national 4-H contests is determined by each program or event.
 Consult current discipline or event rules for age eligibility.

-Current 4-H members may participate in various robotics programs and activities.
-Age requirements for participants in certain levels of robotics or specific contests is determined by each event or governing body.
+Current 4-H participants may participate in various robotics/drone programs and activities.
+Age requirements for participants in certain levels or specific contests is determined by each event or governing body.
 Consult current contests or event rules for age eligibility.